fenago/puppet-course/quickstart/md/Lab_5.md

-A **hash**, also known as a dictionary in some programming languages, is like an array, but []{#id188 .indexterm}instead of just being a sequence of values, each value has a name (`variable_hash.pp`):
+A **hash**, also known as a dictionary in some programming languages, is like an array, but instead of just being a sequence of values, each value has a name (`variable_hash.pp`):

 ```